 Ruth was only with the club for a short time before he was called up to the majors in Boston.
 The left-handed pitcher proved immediately to be a valuable member of the team.
 Over the next five years, Ruth led the Red Sox to three championships, including the 1916 title which saw him pitch a still-record 13 scoreless innings in one game.

-With its titles and the Babe, Boston was clearly the class act of the major leagues.
+With its titles and "the Babe," Boston was clearly the class act of the major leagues.
 All that would change in 1919, however, with a single stroke of a pen.
 Faced with financial hardships, Red Sox owner Harry Frazee needed cash to pay off his debts.
-He found help in the New York Yankees, which agreed in December of 1919 to buy the Babe's rights for the then-impressive sum of $100,000.
+He found help in the New York Yankees, which agreed in December of 1919 to buy the rights to Ruth for the then-impressive sum of $100,000.

 The deal came to shape both franchises in unforeseen ways.
-For Boston, the departure of the Babe spelled the end of the team's winning streak.
+For Boston, Ruth's departure spelled the end of the team's winning streak.
 It wouldn't be until 2004 that the club would win another World Series, a championship drought that later sports writers dubbed "The Curse of the Bambino."

 For the New York Yankees, it was a different matter.
 With Ruth leading the way, New York turned into a dominant force, winning four World Series titles over the next 15 seasons.
 Ruth, who became a full-time outfielder, was at the heart of all the success, unleashing a level of power that had never been seen before in the game.